jaimetur/PhotoMigrator/README.md

            Specify the type of folder structure for each Album folder (Default:
            'flatten').
 -gnas,   --google-no-albums-folder-structure ['flatten', 'year', 'year/month', 'year-month']
-           Specify the type of folder structure for 'Others' folder (Default:
+           Specify the type of folder structure for 'No-Albums' folder (Default:
            'year/month').
 -gcsa,   --google-create-symbolic-albums
            Creates symbolic links for Albums instead of duplicate the files of each